LombaAnderson/NYC-Airbnb/README.md

 # How to run the project

-Prerequisites: you must have Python, Anaconda and Jubyter Notebook installed
+Prerequisites: you must have Python, Anaconda and Jupyter Notebook installed

 ```bash
 # clone repository